Appearance

 The chart shows:

-- Horizontal axis — distance along the line you drew (in meters, starting from 0)
+- Horizontal axis — distance along the line you drew, starting from 0

 - Points — each dot on the chart represents a LiDAR point within the profile corridor